 The simplicity of this idea belies its huge impact.
 A large part of the world still has very reduced access to the financial system or relies on ancient banking infrastructure that takes days for transfers, is subject to all types of arbitrary restrictions and has a high cost.
 Bitcoin and the multitude of cryptocurrencies that have followed in its footsteps have opened the door to changing this.

 It is now possible for a farmer in Kenya to instantly and securely pay a programmer in India for his services without the possibility for external third parties to interfere with that transaction.
+To start filling our crypto wallet, read thus guide about how to Buy bitcoin with apple pay.

 The qualities of Bitcoin as a P2P open source protocol also make for a really level playing field.
 All participants in the system abide by the same rules and have access to the same advantages.
 A Kenyan farmer can perform the same transactions as a London trader.
 There is no hierarchy or privilege.